parrotmac/docker-patcher/README.md

 # docker-patcher
 `docker-patcher` provides a cli & API to calculate and apply binary diffs against Docker images.
 Diffing is done using `bsdiff`/`bspatch`, wrapped nicely by [@icedream/go-bsdiff](https://github.com/icedream/go-bsdiff).

-While binary patching might be particularly useful in traditional datacenter/server environments, it can be very beneficial for devices with limited internet connectivity (e.g. IoT/M2M).
+While binary patching might not be particularly useful in traditional datacenter/server environments, it can be very beneficial for devices with limited internet connectivity (e.g. IoT/M2M).

 # Usage
 ### Create a patch